Skip to Main Content

 This additional statement appears on the syllabus for every course at the University in the section Directives on Completion of Student Work.

-The current version of the Academic Integrity Policy is available in the 2022-2023 edition of the University's Undergraduate Catalog.
-This policy is also applicable to graduate students.
+Current version of the Academic Integrity Policy in the 2024-2024 edition of the University's Undergraduate Catalog.